paulschreiber/easy-banner/readme.txt

 This plugin adds the ability to show a banner at the top of your page.
 You must style the banner yourself.

-It generates markup like this, which you can style as desired:
+It generates markup like this:

     <section class="easy-banner">
       <div class="easy-banner-wrapper">